 Students should apply to declare a major in Public Health after completion of lower division requirements, generally at the end of the sophomore year.
 For 2014, May 16-23 (spring), August 19-26 (summer) and December 15-29 (fall).
 Transfer students should apply at the summer or fall semesters, whenever they have completed the prerequisites.

 Generally, third-year transfer students have completed their prerequisite coursework at community college and are ready to declare the major at the beginning of their first semester at UC Berkeley.

-To declare a major in Public Health you must first complete all of the lower division prerequisites (mathematics, biology, and social sciences) and obtain a grade of at least a B- in Bio 1B.
+To declare a major in Public Health you must first complete all of the lower division prerequisites (mathematics, biology, and social sciences).
 Once these requirements are fulfilled you should submit an application and application essay, carefully following the instructions.

 The application to declare the Public Health major includes: 1) a review of an applicant's academic preparation (coursework and GPA), and 2) an application essay similar to the "Statement of Purpose" required by graduate applications to the School of Public Health.
 In the application essay, students should describe the pathway that led them to an interest in this field of study, their experience relevant to Public Health (including volunteering), and their long-term ambitions for what they are thinking about doing with a degree in Public Health.

 All applications will be reviewed by Public Health faculty.

 As you go about completing the prerequisites for Public Health, you should at the same time be taking all necessary steps to prepare yourself to declare an alternate major.
 According to the Academic Senate regulations, a student should declare a major when they reach 60 units of coursework.
 Please keep this in mind as you decide on the major that is right for you.